What is a compost bin?

 Tips for successful composting with a bin:

-The newest range of composters we offer includes the super-affordable Budget 439 Litre Wooden Compost Bin, as seen below.
-Made from a combination of European Spruce, Pine, and Fir Wood, to give this composter a natural, rustic finish, it requires no tools, screws or hammers, allowing you to set up and get composting straight away.
+Our newest range of composters includes the Budget 439 Litre Wooden Compost Bin (below).
+Made from a combination of European spruce, pine, and fir, this rustic-looking composter requires no tools for assembly.

 Buy yours here!